oeg-upm/helio-plugins/rml-connector/README.md

 To enable Helio to use this plugin follow these steps:

-* Create a mapping file using the Helio specification
+* Create a mapping **using the Helio specification**
 * In the mapping specify any of the RML connectors of this plugin
 * Get the RMLConnector jar file and its dependencies folder, then place it in the plugins folder of Helio
-* 	You can either compile the project as specified below or take the *jar* and dependencies folder from the dist folder
+* 	You can either compile the project as specified below or [download the compiled dependency](https://drive.upm.es/index.php/s/gztsJCKd8vQ9m5X)
 * Run Helio normally

 ## Connector implementations